trychlos/pwix-editor/README.md

 #### Action messages

 Action messages are the way the caller can interact with the component during its lifetime.
-They must be sent to the `teEditor` component.
+They must be sent to the `teScriber` component.

 - `te-content-reset`